effectualpy/effectual/README.md

 - [Treeshaking](https://webpack.js.org/guides/tree-shaking/)
 - Rewriting some time critical parts in Rust 🚀🦀
 - Cross platform compatibility (multiple output bundles)
-- Bundle python version shebang and bytecode compilation
+- Bundling python version shebang and bytecode compilation
 - Plugin and loader system (like rollup and webpack)

 # Contributions

-All contributions are welcome, I'm not the best in the world at project management but if you think you can add or improve anything please send over a pull request
+All contributions are welcome, I'm not the best in the world at project management but if you think you can add a feature or improve anything please send over a pull request!

 ## Building the project from source